Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Author and conservative activist.

-Occupation: Attorney and city counsel at Brown, Hay & Stephens and former IL Republican chair from 2021-2024.
+Occupation: Attorney and city counsel at Brown, Hay & Stephens and former Illinois Republican chair from 2021-2024.

 Platform: Jackson has championed voting rights and the attempts to codify the John Lewis Voting Rights Act into law.
 Jackson also supports abortion.
 He supports Medicare for All as well as increasing funding for disadvantaged schools.
 For more information go to Jackson’s campaign website.